Ioannis-Kavalidis/myPortfolio/README.md

 ### Hi everyone,

-### below you will see a screenshot of the landpage when you visit my protfolio website.
+### below you will see a screenshot of the home-page when you visit my portfolio website.

 ![portfolio image](img/portfolio.png)